morrisoncm/persistence-mybatis/README.md

 - To build the application from Terminal / Command Prompt
 - Change directory to the project root directory and type `gradle build` and press enter
 - To run the application and type `gradle bootRun` and press
-- To run the application and output console logs to a file type `gradle bootRun --console=plain --no-daemon`
+- To run the application and output console logs to a file type `gradle bootRun --console=plain --no-daemon` and press Enter

 ### Testing the application